-- (1) Are each of Montana's municipal statutory methods of annexation separate and distinct methods of annexation? - (2) Does the city governing body have the ability to determine which statutory method of annexation to utilize with respect to a specific annexation?
+- (1) Are each of Montana's municipal statutory methods of annexation separate, independent and distinct methods of annexation? - (2) Does the city governing body have the ability to utilize the petition method of annexation when most, but not all properties to be annexed are subject to the petitions to annex?